 - view your payment dates and annual entitlement

-- submit a new bursary application or a re-application
+- submit a new bursary application or reapply for a bursary

 - monitor the overall status of your application

 - notify us of a change in circumstances to a current bursary application